cschweda/gata-next-2.0/markdown/funding/2019-ICADV.md

 excerpt: 'The Illinois Criminal Justice Information Authority is requesting applications for grants for the Services for Victims of Domestic Violence Program.
 Grants will be made with FFY17 Victims of Crime Act funds.
 A total of $21.3 million is available through this solicitation for use over a period of 12 months. '
 status: 'live'
 section: 'funding'
+showToc: true
 ---

 [CLICK FOR NOFO](ICADVLeadEntityNOFO.docx) {.text-xs-center .nofo-link}

 The Illinois Criminal Justice Information Authority is requesting applications for grants for the Services for Victims of Domestic Violence Program.
 Grants will be made with FFY17 Victims of Crime Act funds.
 A total of $21.3 million is available through this solicitation for use over a period of 12 months.

 ## Application Deadline

 Application materials must be received by **11:59 p.m. on Sunday, March 3, 2019.**

 ## Program Requirements

 As part of the recommendations established by the Victim Services Ad Hoc Committee, the strengthening and expansion of core services for victims of crime was identified as a priority.
 To fulfill this priority, ICJIA has made available VOCA grant funding for core services and related support costs for victims of domestic violence.
 These funds will be made available to the Illinois Coalition Against Domestic Violence.

 ## Eligibility Information

 Agencies must be pre-qualified through the Grant Accountability and Transparency Act (GATA) Grantee Portal, https://grants.illinois.gov/portal/, to become eligible to apply for an award.
 Applicants must have completed the GATA pre-qualification process and received approval of their Internal Control Questionnaire (ICQ) by the date of period of performance start date, July 1, 2019 to be considered for funding.

 ## Eligible Applicants

 This solicitation is open to the Illinois Coalition Against Domestic Violence, 806 S. College Street, Springfield, Illinois, 62704.

 ## Deadline